 Title: Powered Industrial Trucks (29 CFR 1910.178).

-Average Time per Response: Ranges from two minutes (.03 hour) to mark an approved truck to 30 minutes (.50 hour) to perform an evaluation.
+Average Time Per Response: Ranges from two minutes (.03 hour) to mark an approved truck to 6.50 hours to train new truck operators.

 IV.
 Public Participation—Submission of Comments on This Notice and Internet Access to Comments and Submissions

-You may submit comments in response to this document as follows: (1) Electronically at http://www.regulations.gov, which is the Federal eRulemaking Portal; (2) by facsimile (fax); or (3) by hard copy.
-All comments, attachments, and other materials must identify the Agency name and the OSHA docket number for the ICR (Docket No. OSHA-2011-0062).
+You may submit comments in response to this document as follows: (1) Electronically at http://www.regulations.gov, which is the Federal eRulemaking Portal; (2) by facsimile (FAX); or (3) by hard copy.
+All comments, attachments, and other material must identify the Agency name and the OSHA docket number for the ICR (Docket No. OSHA-2008-0003).
 You may supplement electronic submissions by uploading document files electronically.
-If you wish to mail additional materials in reference to an electronic or facsimile submission, you must submit them to the OSHA Docket Office (see the section of this notice titled ADDRESSES).
-The additional materials must clearly identify your electronic comments by your name, date, and the docket number so that the Agency can attach them to your comments.
+If you wish to mail additional materials in reference to an electronic or facsimile submission, you must submit them to the OSHA Docket Office (see the section of this notice titled Addresses).
+The additional materials must clearly identify your electronic comments by your name, date, and the docket number so the Agency can attach them to your comments.

 V. Authority and Signature